adobe/aem-project-archetype/README.md

 autoInstallBundle         | Install core bundle with the maven-sling-plugin to the felix console autoInstallPackage        | Install the ui.content and ui.apps content package with the content-package-maven-plugin to the package manager to default author instance on localhost, port 4502.
 Hostname and port can be changed with the aem.host and aem.port user defined properties. autoInstallPackagePublish | Install the ui.content and ui.apps content package with the content-package-maven-plugin to the package manager to default publish instance on localhost, port 4503.
-Hostname and port can be changed with the aem.host and aem.port user defined properties. autoInstallSingllePackage | Install the `all` content package with the content-package-maven-plugin to the package manager to default author instance on localhost, port 4502.
+Hostname and port can be changed with the aem.host and aem.port user defined properties. autoInstallSinglePackage | Install the `all` content package with the content-package-maven-plugin to the package manager to default author instance on localhost, port 4502.
 Hostname and port can be changed with the aem.host and aem.port user defined properties. autoInstallSinglePackagePublish | Install the `all` content package with the content-package-maven-plugin to the package manager to default publish instance on localhost, port 4503.
 Hostname and port can be changed with the aem.host and aem.port user defined properties.

 The profile `integrationTests` is also available for the verify goal, to run the provided integration tests on the AEM instance.